skx/e-comments/README.md

     apt-get install ruby ruby-json ruby-sinatra ruby-redcarpet ruby-uuidtools ruby-rack-test

-For storage you get to choose between on of these two alternatives:
+For storage you get to choose between one of these two alternatives:

     apt-get install libsqlite3-ruby